pabloleonalcaide/katas/greeting kata/README.md

 5. **Handle more than two names**
   * Handle the arbitrarily names of input.
 When ​name​ represents more than two names, separate them with commas and close with and Oxford command “and”.
 For example, when ​name​ is [“Amy”, “Brian”, “Charlotte”], then the method should return the string “Hello, Amy, Brian, and Charlotte”
 6. **Handle mixing of normal and shouted names**
   * Allow for mixing of normal and shouted names by separating the responses into two greetings.
 For example, whenname​ is [“Amy”, “BRIAN”, “Charlotte”], then the method should return the string “Hello, Amy and Charlotte.
-ANDHELLO BRIAN!”
+AND HELLO BRIAN!”
 7. **Split names with commas into separate entries**
   * If any entries in ​name​ are a string containing a comma, split it as its own input.
 For example, when ​name​ is [“Bob”,“Charlie, Dianne”], then the method should return the string “Hello, Bob, Charlie, and Dianne.”
 8. **Allow commas in entries to be escapes**